MarinaZLKN/blog/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Instructions for starting a project in Ruby on Rails:

+Open a terminal or command prompt.
-Things you may want to cover:
+Go to the directory where you want to link the project.

-* Ruby version
+Enter command:

+* git clone git@github.com:MarinaZLKN/blog.git

-* System dependencies
+* cd blog

-* Configuration
+* bundle install

-* Database creation
+* rails db:create

-* Database initialization
+* rails db:migrate

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* rails s

+Tests are running by entering:

+* rails test - for integrational tests

+* bin/rails test:system - for system tests

-* ...
+* Enjoy :)